From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Introduction

+We demonstrate the applicability of the proposed methods by analyzing a three dimensional example model, which focuses on the interaction of stylized environmental and socioeconomic processes similar to other social-ecological models \citep{Wiedermann2015,Barfuss2016,Lade2015,Kellie-Smith2011a,Anderies2013,Brander1988,Nitzbon2017}.
+As part of the environment, we model the atmospheric carbon stock and its dynamics.
+The global economic output and a knowledge stock on renewable energy production, that can induce technological change, describe parts of the socioeconomic system.
+In our model, there are two boundaries.
+The first one is the planetary boundary on climate change \citep{Rockstrom2009,Steffen2015} limiting the amount of atmospheric carbon.
+The second one is a social foundation for prosperity prescribing a lower threshold on yearly economic output.
+We analyze the model with two management options: (i) \emph{low growth} and (ii) climate mitigation by inducing an \emph{energy transition}.

+We limit the model to key variables to keep its dimensionality low.
+Thereby, we ensure that it serves to illustrate the power of our automatic \tsm{} estimation.
+Furthermore, we design the model to demonstrate that our methods can deal with common model properties that impede a direct application of computational algorithms such as vastly differing time scales and diverging dynamics.
+A recent study by \citet{strnad2020} used the model to demonstrate an application of deep reinforcement learning for identifying sustainable management strategies.

-The paper is structured as follows.
-In \Cref{sec:viability-theory} we recall the necessary notions from viability theory in order to introduce the variant definition of \tsm{} in \Cref{sec:tsm-variant-definition}.
+The remainder of the article is structured as follows.
+First, we recall the central notions from viability theory in \Cref{sec:viability-theory}.
+These are used to derive the variant definition of \tsm{} in \Cref{sec:tsm-variant-definition}.
 In \Cref{sec:estimation}, we show our means to deal with an unbounded state space and then introduce the nonlinear, local time-homogenization.
 Next, we shortly recall the Saint-Pierre algorithm and present its extension for implicitly defined target sets.
 In \Cref{sec:aws-model-description} we introduce the example model with its different managements and analyze it using the tools developed before.
-Finally, we close with a summary and an outlook for necessary further work in \Cref{sec:summary}.
+We close with a discussion and an outlook for future work.